adhi85/blogapp/README.md

 # Blog API
+Every Endpoints are documented using SwaggerUI.
 You can access the APIs [here](https://blogapp-0mno.onrender.com/docs).
+Please wait atleast 1-1.5 minutes for loading.

 ## Setup Locally
 ### Using virtualenv